Issues

 Small business owners are getting crushed by soaring costs, and families are being forced to work too hard for too little.
 As the son of a small business owner, I know it’s time for billionaires and Wall Street to pay their fair share so we can ease the burden bearing down on our small businesses and put more money in the pockets of hard-working families.

 But the county can’t do this alone.
-In Congress, I’ll stand up for Main St. by:
+In Congress, I’ll stand up for Main Street by:

 In Congress, I’ll fight to boost support for Small Business Investment Companies (SBICs) and for targeted reforms to the Small Business Administration (SBA) to help new entrepreneurs develop stronger business plans and navigate the loan application process more successfully.